 - Diversification helps you in giving liberty to choose a variety of stock.
-You need to do extra-ordinary in all the stocks you choose.
+You need to do extraordinary in all the stocks you choose.
 If most of the stocks are performing well, then your portfolio will overall be in profit.
-Like the legendary investor Warren buffett said ‘You only have to do a very few things right in your life so long as you don’t do too many things wrong.’
+Like the legendary investor Warren Buffett said ‘You only have to do a very few thing right in your life so long as you don’t do too many things wrong.’

 - Sometimes some sectors underperform and because of which the stock will underperform.
 Say, if the bank sector is not performing then your bank stock will be in loss.
-However, it is very less likely that all other sector (IT, autos, FMCG etx), will also not perform at a same time.
-During such times, diversification can help you to remain in profit with holding the stocks of other sectors.
+However, it is very less likely that all other sectors (IT, autos, FMCG etc), will also not perform at the same time.
+During such times, diversification can help you to remain in profit withholding the stocks of other sectors.

 - Further, if because of some unpredictable reason, one of your stock is not performing well, but you are confident that it will perform well in future, you can still keep the stock on the stake of your other good-performing stocks.
 You just need to balance out and be overall in profit.
 [In undiversified case, if your stock is not performing, you will be in overall loss and which might lead you to sell that potential stock.]

 Hence, form the arguments that we just put forward, you must follow the diversified portfolio in the stock investment in order to minimize your losses.